 We also made assumptions on interbank credit risk exposure distribution for different bank groups and derived the distribution of unrated bank exposures on bank group level as shown in Appendix 2.
 We classify corporate exposures with employee size less than 50 as SMEs.
-We derive the percentage from official SNB statistics report 3Ca.18
+We derive the percentage from official SNB statistics report 3Ca.17

-Table 17: Percentage of SMEs
+Table 23: Percentage of SMEs

 Bank group SME perc

 Large banks 76%

 Cantonal banks 50%

 Other banks 71%

 Note: This table shows the

 percentage of SMEs consisted in

 corporate exposure s for each

 bank group.
-Compan ies with size
+Companies with size

-less than 50 are of SMEs. classified as
+less than 50 are of classified as

+SMEs.

 In the current SA, the risk weight for unrated exposures is 100%.
 But in the BCBS 347, the unrated exposures will be risk weighted as either 100% or 85% if they are SMEs.
 All other risk weighting categories remain the same.
+But in BCBS 424, the risk weight for rating category BBB+ to BBB- is reduced from 100% to 75%.
+In the current SA, risk weight for exposures fall into rating category BBB+ to BBB- and BB+ to BB- are 100%.
+We employ the same approach used for bank exposures to assume half of the 100% risk weighted and rated corporate exposures is within rating category BBB+ to BBB- and keep the other half unchanged.